adityaagarw/blood_glucose_monitor/README.md

   -> Should display a graph with option to change scale using a slider and buttons for day histories (3day/week/month)

+  -> On app update data should be retained.

   -> Future: Store it on the cloud, OCR to read value, widget to enter value.